-WHEREAS, as discussed in the staff report, the proposed tentative map is consistent with the Petaluma General Plan 2025, the CPSP, and with applicable provisions of the 2013 Amended SmartCode.
+WHEREAS, as discussed in the staff report, the proposed tentative map is consistent with the Petaluma General Plan 2025, the CPSP, and with applicable provisions of the 2013 Amended SmartCode; and

+WHEREAS, the Project was scheduled for review by the City Council at a public hearing held on September 18, 2023, and public notice of the scheduled public hearing was published in the Argus-Courier, mailed to property owners within 1,000 feet of the Project site, and posted on the project site in the form of onsite signage, on September 8, 2023, in accordance with Implementing Zoning Ordinance Section 24.100 Public Notice; and

+WHEREAS, at said hearing the City Council considered the staff report and approved the Tentative Subdivision Map and associated Smart Code Warrants.

-- NOW, THEREFORE, BE IT RESOLVED that the Petaluma Planning Commission hereby recommends that the City Council find as follows regarding the Tentative Subdivision Map for Subdivision and Condominium Purposes for the Oyster Cove Mixed Use Development. - A. The proposed tentative map as conditioned together with provisions for its design and improvements, is consistent with the General Plan and the Central Petaluma Specific Plan, and will not be detrimental to the public health, safety, or welfare in that adequate public facilities exist or will be installed, including roads, sidewalks, trail, water, sewer, storm drains, and other infrastructure. - B. The site is physically suitable for the density and the type of development proposed in that it a relatively flat, undeveloped lot within the Urban Growth Boundary that will serve to use land efficiently and promote infill at a residential density consistent with the vision of the SmartCode. - C. The design of the subdivision and the proposed improvements will not cause substantial environmental damage, and no substantial or avoidable injury will occur to fish or wildlife or their habitat in that the final MND provided mitigation measures to reduce identified potential impacts on environmental resources, including biological resources and their habitat, to less than significant levels.
-All identified mitigation measures are included as conditions of approval to ensure implementation through the Project. - D. The design of the subdivision and the types of improvements are not likely to cause serious public health problems in that the Project proposes a vibrant, walkable mixed-use neighborhood on approximately 6.13 acres with a mix of residential and commercial uses, as well a multi-use path providing access to the Petaluma River.
-No industrial uses are proposed and the MND identified no significant health impacts. - E. The design of the subdivision and the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision in that the project is proposing a grid network of alleyways that will connect to the City's existing street network, including provisions for public access and emergency vehicle access.
+NOW, THEREFORE, BE IT RESOLVED by the City Council as follows:

+A. The proposed tentative map as conditioned together with provisions for its design and improvements, is consistent with the General Plan and the Central Petaluma Specific Plan, and will not be detrimental to the public health, safety, or welfare in that adequate public facilities exist or will be installed, including roads, sidewalks, trail, water, sewer, storm drains, and other infrastructure.

+B. The site is physically suitable for the density and the type of development proposed in that it a relatively flat, undeveloped lot within the Urban Growth Boundary that will serve to use land efficiently and promote infill at a residential density consistent with the vision of the SmartCode.

+C. The design of the subdivision and the proposed improvements will not cause substantial environmental damage, and no substantial or avoidable injury will occur to fish or wildlife or their habitat in that the final MND provided mitigation measures to reduce identified potential impacts on environmental resources, including biological resources and their habitat, to less than significant levels.
+All identified mitigation measures are included as conditions of approval to ensure implementation through the Project.

+D. The design of the subdivision and the types of improvements are not likely to cause serious public health problems in that the Project proposes a vibrant, walkable mixed-use neighborhood on approximately 6.13 acres with a mix of residential and commercial uses, as well a multi-use path providing access to the Petaluma River.
+No industrial uses are proposed and the MND identified no significant health impacts.

+E. The design of the subdivision and the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision in that the project is proposing a grid network of alleyways that will connect to the City's existing street network, including provisions for public access and emergency vehicle access.
 Existing easements will be realigned to mesh with the subdivision design.